Learning and Contributing

 The Seniors Showcase is an annual event where we bring together over 100 business and organizations to promote their products and services related to aging.
 We also host many workshops on topics important to aging.
 At past events workshop topics have included: being good to your brain; Tai Chi; medical assistance in dying; depression and anxiety; decluttering; and chair yoga to name a few.

-The event takes place every June at the Peterborough Sport and Wellness Centre in partnership with the Greater Peterborough Chamber of Commerce.
+The event takes place every June at the Peterborough Sport and Wellness Centre in partnership with the Peterborough Kawartha Chamber of Commerce.

 Summit on Aging